 Before you can plan out how you’ll spend your money, you need to be aware of where it’s going, Love advises.
 So first, track your spending.

 “People think budgeting is just really paying your bills, making extra debt payments and saving, but … it’s those life events that set us back on our journeys, because we’re not prepared financially to pay for them,” Love says.

-If you get paid twice a month, you’ll have one budget to cover expenses early in the month and another budget dedicated to end-of-the-month expenses.
+If you get paid twice a month, you’ll have one zero-based budget to cover expenses early in the month and another budget dedicated to end-of-the-month expenses.

 Love recommends scheduling bill payments online to avoid the hassle of trying to pay them via the cash envelope system.

-3 Tips for Budgeting Success
+3 Tips for Success With the Paycheck Budgeting Method

-1. Be Realistic When Creating Spending Limits.
+1. Be Realistic With Spending Limits

 “When I first started budgeting, I set my food budget at $300 a month when I was realistically spending $700,” Love says.
 “I set myself up to fail before I even began, because I drastically reduced a category in my budget that I wasn’t prepared for.”

-2. Make Time for an End-of-Month Budget Review.
+2. Make Time for an End-of-Month Budget Review

 Reviewing where your money actually went compared to what you budgeted is crucial.

-3. Take a Holistic Approach to Budgeting.
+3. Take a Holistic Approach to Budgeting

-“I think a lot of people don’t realize that about their budgeting journey, just how much you’ll discover about who you really are and the things that really trigger you to spend money,” Love says. “[Budgeting is] a lifestyle, it’s a mindset change, and it’s a journey of self discovery.”
+“I think a lot of people don’t realize that about their budgeting journey, just how much you’ll discover about who you really are and the things that really trigger you to spend money,” Love says. “(Budgeting is) a lifestyle, it’s a mindset change, and it’s a journey of self-discovery.”